Wholesomebruh/git_practice_assignment/README.md

 # git_practice_assignment
-Assssment for palindrome and prime number problem
+Assessment for palindrome and prime number problem